MostAwesomeDude/cauliflower/README.rst

  * test, loop
  * begin, while, repeat

-Some are not implemented because they require I/O:
+Some are not implemented because they require I/O. Seriously, without I/O it doesn't make sense to be able to print to the terminal.

  * .
  * cr

-Some are not implemented because we aren't sure about the behavior of the CPU:
+Some are not implemented because we aren't sure about the behavior of the CPU.
+Hash tables are a little tricky to get right under even the best of circumstances.

  * !
  * ?
  * @

+And some are not implemented because the implementation can't adjust or examine the dictionary at runtime.
+These could be implemented, someday, if needed.

+ * \\
+ * see
+ * words